Healing Parents Blog

 - trauma

+What is actually helpful to humans when we are behaving poorly?
+Read on for some actions that can be extremely helpful to our children when they are thinking, saying or doing things that, deep down, they really don’t want to be doing.
 Here’s the thing though.
-The actions below, need to come from the right person.
+These recommended actions need to come from the right person.
 For a child, the right person should be their trusted caregivers–not their peers, siblings, pets or unsafe adults.

 How to promote resilience in the early years, and beyond.